didarkhan97/Calculator/README.md

 # DK Calculator Project

 This is the calculator I created for the first project in SEV-12 Nebula Academy Software Engineering Bootcamp.
 I made a simple calculator that does basic math such as Addition, Subtraction,  Multiplication, and Division.
+I also added a button to clear out all inputs and a 00 button to write out the bigger numbers faster.

 ## Wireframe
 https://whimsical.com/calculator-wireframe2-6zEh3rBnP97qij16qXpX3H